RETKon21

 worldwide

-The aim of holding a conference on "Climate and resource protection through environmentally compatible Collection and recycling of biogenic waste" was the exchange of experience, the transfer of knowledge on promising approaches to reduce the landfilling of untreated biogenic waste or untreated municipal waste with a high biogenic content, to use the biowaste for energy generation and soil improvement, and to improve the extraction of secondary raw materials through the separate collection of wet bio-waste and dry waste, as well as the networking of key players and to support the "Green New Deal" as a roadmap for a sustainable EU economy.
-Speakers from relevant regions were invited to report on existing structures, challenges and best practice approaches to the local positive contribution of biogenic waste to climate and resource protection.
+The aim of holding a conference on "Climate and resource protection through environmentally compatible Collection and recycling of biogenic waste" was the exchange of experience.
+It also aimed to share knowledge on promising approaches.
+These include reducing the landfilling of untreated biogenic waste or untreated municipal waste with a high biogenic content.
+The utilisation of biowaste for energy generation and soil improvement as well as the improvement of the extraction of secondary raw materials through the separate collection of wet bio-waste and dry waste were also topics of the conference.
+Other objectives included networking of key players and supporting the "Green New Deal" as a roadmap for a sustainable EU economy.